Back to blog Technical guide

 }

-• pro-v1: higher accuracy for complex documents, at higher cost
+• pro-v1: Higher accuracy on complex documents, with higher compute costs

-• Start with standard-v1 and "structured" for most business documents
+• Use standard-v1 with "structured" for most business documents

-• Use "markdown" when you care more about content than specific fields
+• Switch to "markdown" when you need searchable text rather than specific fields

 Option 1: Plain JSON schema